ircv3/ircv3-specifications/extensions/chghost-3.2.md

 clients, the events SHOULD include appropriate `RPL_MONOFFLINE` and `RPL_MONONLINE` numerics.

-The server MUST send a `CHGHOST` message to a client, but defer doing so until both successful `NICK` and `USER` commands have been received by the server.
+When the server sends a `CHGHOST` message to a client, it MUST defer doing so until both successful `NICK` and `USER` commands have been received by the server.
 The server MAY choose to defer it until after registration is completed, for example if a valid SASL authentication during client registration triggers an assignment of a virtual host.
 If the server does not defer it until registration is completed, and either the user or the host of the client changes, the server MUST send a new `CHGHOST` message.

 ## The `CHGHOST` message

 The `CHGHOST` message is as follows:

-    :nick!old-user@old_host.local CHGHOST new-user new_host.local
+    :nick!old_user@old_host.local CHGHOST new_user new_host.local

 The `new-user` parameter represents the user's "username" or "ident" which may or may not have changed in the CHGHOST process.